Human Performance & Movement Science (HP/HPEX/HPPE)

 Basic concepts and instructional techniques for teaching Team Games & Sport to include (but not limited to): softball, floor hockey, soccer, basketball, volleyball and flag football.
 Analysis of motor skill performance and feedback.
 Teaching emphasis on planning, progression, lesson organization, and application of tactics and strategy to team play.

 Basic concepts & instructional techniques for teaching outdoor & lifetime activities to include (but not limited to): tennis, pickleball, badminton, golf, bowling, outdoor adventure & seasonal activities.
 Analysis of motor skill performance & feedback.
-Teaching emphasis on planning, progression, lesson organization, & application of how to manage risks & safety outdoors.
+Emphasis on planning, progression, lesson organization, & application of how to manage risks & safety outdoors.

 Basic concepts and instructional techniques for teaching fundamental movement & rhythmic activities to include (but not limited to): locomotor, manipulative, and stability skills.
 Analysis of fundamental movement patterns and feedback.
 Teaching emphasis planning, progression, and application of developmentally appropriate movement & rhythmic activities.
 Lecture-Laboratory Course.